hackthedoc/blastrepair-plugin/README.md

-# Plugin Name
+# BlastRepair Plugin

-Quick Description
+Minecraft Plugin to repair blast explosions automatically.

 Works for 1.21+ at least.
 > There was no test on prior versions

 ## Features

-- feature a
-- feature b
-- feature c
+- repairal can be turned on/off
+- repairal speed and start delay are customizable
+- possible to turn on and off the repairs based on the origin of the explosion

 ## Commands

-- command a
-- command b
-- command c
+- `/blastrepair <on|off|reload>`

 ## Permissions

-- permission a
-- permission b
-- permission c
+- `blastrepair.admin` : given to all operators by default

 ## Installation